Mathematics Teacher/Lecturer for International Foundation Programme

 INTO is an organisation working in partnership with leading UK and US universities and investing in the development of world-class student study centres.
 It specialises in preparing international students for undergraduate and postgraduate study with both academic and English language support.
 The courses at our Centres, upon successful completion, guarantee progression to leading UK and US undergraduate and postgraduate courses as well as stand-alone English language courses.
 INTO Manchester is a wholly owned INTO University Partnerships venture.

-INTO Manchester are looking for a full-time Mathematics Lecturer/Teacher to join the teaching team for the International Foundation Programme in September 2019 for a fixed term until 31 August 2020.
+INTO Manchester are looking for a full-time Mathematics Lecturer/Teacher to join the teaching team for the International Foundation Programme from 6th January 2020 for a fixed term until 31 August 2020.

-We require well-qualified, enthusiastic and experienced teachers to teach Mathematics to equivalent of A-level to international students.
-The successful applicants will work on our NCUK International Foundation Programme, teaching the student intake beginning in September 2019.
+We require a well-qualified, enthusiastic and experienced teacher to teach Mathematics to equivalent of A-level to international students.
+The successful applicant will work on our NCUK International Foundation Programme, teaching the student intake beginning in January 2020.

-We require a teacher with a strong track record of academic success and achievement to teach Mathematics at the INTO Centre on Whitworth Street in the centre of Manchester.
 The successful applicant will have the ability to teach students from a variety of countries and cultural backgrounds, and with different language levels.
-This is an exciting opportunity for an enthusiastic teacher looking to teach in international Eduication.
+This is an exciting opportunity for an enthusiastic teacher looking to teach in international education.

 As part of our safeguarding procedures, applicants are asked to note that: